 Planning a trip to Uganda?
 Make sure you get yourself a local sim card on arrival.
 Buying a sim card in Uganda is fairly easy.
 In this guide you will find everything you need to know about Uganda sim cards for tourists.
 Where to buy one, up to date prices, mobile operators and the best network.

 Local sim cards are the best way to stay connected and save on high roaming costs.
 Although I also wrote an article about the best international sim cards for travelers, I would NOT recommend these sim cards.

 Local sim cards beat international sim cards in everything: price, network coverage, data speed, convenience!
 The first thing I do when I get to a new country is buying a local sim card.
-Recently I traveled on a big overland trip in Africa and also wrote sim card guides for: Kenya, Tanzania, Zambia and South Africa.
+Recently I traveled on a big overland trip in Africa and also wrote sim card guides for: Ethiopia, Kenya, Tanzania, Zambia and South Africa.
 So when in Uganda I figured out all the ins and outs about Uganda prepaid sim cards for tourists.